bobomrac/twitch-chat-filter/README.md

 -containing repeated substrings of length 4 or more characters
 -repeated sequences of 3 or more words.

-It manages to hide most of the useless spam while keeping real interactions.
+It manages to hide most of the useless spam while keeping real interactions shown.

 It does this by checking each new message element.